Ohio's Amish Country: 12 Highlights and Hidden Treasures

 The shop is in an old B&O Railroad depot that was built in 1874.
 It was destroyed by fire and re-built in 1910 and eventually turned into an ice cream parlor.
 The Depot features historical memorabilia, and the building has a covered front porch where you can take a few minutes to relax.
 Be sure to check out the caboose car next to the depot.

 Address: 14979 S. State Avenue, Middlefield, Ohio

 One of the best and most delicious things to do in Amish country is visit a cheese factory and take a cheesemaking tour.
 You will see several cheese factories as you drive, and most offer daily tours.
-Heini's Cheese Chalet in Berlin, Guggisberg Cheese in Sugarcreek, and Steiner Dairy in Baltic offer quality products and tours.
+Heini's Cheese Chalet in Berlin and Guggisberg Cheese in Sugarcreek offer quality products and tours.
 You can go behind-the-scenes to see the process of how local cheese is made using local products and labor.

 Cheese tours always end with samples of the product.
 You will find specialty cheeses in these stores that you will not find elsewhere.
 You can also stock up on favorite varieties for a great price, which will be substantially lower at factory stores than in your local grocery.
 Be sure to look for snack bags that offer cheese crumbles, which are factory leftovers that are bagged for quick sale, but they make great snacks.

 Some of the freshest meats you can buy are straight from the farm at Baltic Meats in Baltic, Ohio.
 All meat curing and smoking is done in-house, and all meats are locally raised.
 If you are looking for fresh meat and cheese to take home, this is a good stop since all meats are cut fresh daily, and the cheese is locally made.
 Your best bet is to bring a cooler and stock up.

 Address: 3457 State Route 93, Baltic, Ohio